argen666/HmacSha1SignatureGenerator/README.md

 # HmacSha1SignatureGenerator
-The HmacSha1SignatureGenerator shows how to calculate a authentication signature using HMAC-SHA1 algorithm.
+The HmacSha1SignatureGenerator shows how to calculate the authentication signature using HMAC-SHA1 algorithm.